 You’d be surprised how many foods I cook and bake that include milk.
 Milk makes sauces creamier (think Mac n Cheese), soups smoother (like in this Roasted Cauliflower Soup), and, of course, where would milkshakes be without the…um, milk?

 And let’s not discount baked goods, where milk provides strength, structure, tenderness, moisture, and flavor.
-All of those properties are evident when I make biscuits, pancakes, cakes, cookies, and of course, brownies!
+All of those properties are evident when I make biscuits, (check out my Knott’s Berry Farm Buttermilk Biscuits for a great biscuit recipe), pancakes, cakes, cookies, and of course, brownies!

 Plus, eating a diet rich in milk provides your body with essential vitamins like D, A, B2, and B12, and also calcium, potassium, and protein to help you grow up strong and help keep your bones from becoming brittle as you age.